Preshy-Jones/Preshy-Jones/README.md

 ### Hi there 👋

 I'm Precious, a Full Stack Software Developer.
-I love to transform ideas into reality using code and building exquisite and performant applications.
+I love to transform ideas into reality using code and building exquisite and highly performant applications.
 I always love learning new technologies and this has helped me gain skills in a vast array of tech stacks.
 I'm currently learning and building things in the web3 space.

 My current stack includes: